ywiyogo/CarND2-P5-MPC-Project/README.md

 ---
 ## Project Description
-In this project we will implement Model Predictive Control to drive the car around the track.
-This time however we're not given the cross track error (CTE), we'll have to calculate that ourself!
+In this project describes how to use Model Predictive Control to drive the car around the track in the Udacity simulator.
+This time however the cross track error (CTE) is unknown, thus we have to calculate that ourself!
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

+The provided data from the simulator are:

+* The waypoints of the road lane
+* The global position of the vehicle
+* The orientation of the vehicle
+* The speed of the vehicle in mph
+* The steering angle
+* The throttle

 ## Implementation
 The step-by-step implementation of this project is: